frida/frida-website/_i18n/en/_docs/javascript-api.md

     JSON.stringify(results));
 {% endhighlight %}

-+   `Memory.alloc(size)`: allocate `size` bytes of memory on the heap, or, if `size` is a multiple of [`Process.pageSize`](#process-pagesize), one or more raw memory pages managed by the OS.
++   `Memory.alloc(size[, options])`: allocate `size` bytes of memory on the heap, or, if `size` is a multiple of [`Process.pageSize`](#process-pagesize), one or more raw memory pages managed by the OS.
+When using page granularity you may also specify an `options` object if you need the memory allocated close to a given address, by specifying `{ near: address, maxDistance: distanceInBytes }`.
     The returned value is a [`NativePointer`](#nativepointer) and the underlying memory will be released when all JavaScript handles to it are gone.
 This means you need to keep a reference to it while the pointer is being used by code outside the JavaScript runtime.
     {: #memory-alloc}

 +   `Memory.copy(dst, src, n)`: just like memcpy().
 Returns nothing.